goldiezhu/BIS634/A1/README.md

 Goldie Zhu
 Assignment 1 README

-This assignment was written on Colab
+This assignment was written on Colab.
+If you open it in Colab, you can view and run the code.

 Exercise 1:
 To test more cases, add them with the human and chicken testers.
 This works with any testers so you can add more testers (e.g. dog_tester) and it will work.